 Having mastered the core structures and concepts of Modern Standard Arabic (MSA), students in Arabic IV contextualize and expand their knowledge as the class journeys across the Arab world through film, television, news, art, and literature.
 An emphasis on various spoken dialects allows students to gain a sense of variation within the vastly diverse geography of the Middle East and North Africa.
 This course is a window into the many manifestations of Arabic language and how they connect back to the essential structure and meaning found in MSA.

 This course is designed for students with no previous background in Mandarin Chinese.
 Students are introduced to and concentrate on pronunciation and the four tones through intensive phonetic and sentence-pattern drills.
 Audio and video recordings, Chinese computer software, and other aids are used.
 Students are expected to learn basic structures of Mandarin Chinese and to acquire a basic oral competency in simple daily communications.
 Students learn approximately 500 simplified characters and acquire a proficiency in reading and writing in simplified characters.
 Exposure to Chinese history, culture, and geography is also provided.

 Chinese II is a continuation of Chinese I, conducted in pinyin and simplified characters.
 The goal of this course is to develop a solid grammatical base and a strong listening and speaking ability.
 Audio and video recordings, and oral and written exercises with increasing complexity help students attain a higher level of competency in the language.
 Students learn approximately 500 characters and increase their vocabulary to nearly 1,000 words.
 Students also read and write short compositions either in pinyin or characters and further their study of Chinese culture.

-Prerequisite for Chinese III Honors: Chinese II and permission of the World Languages Department
+Prerequisite for Chinese III (Honors): Chinese II and approval of the World Languages Department

 Advanced Placement Chinese Language and Culture